 Again the prisoners were moved to build another bridge.
 This time they were moved north to Candelaria.
 The prisoners slept in an old coconut mill which was surrounded by fencing.
 Again, the Filipino people showed their courage by aiding the prisoners.
 Twice a week two Filipinos would bring bread and food to the POWs to supplement their diet.

-When Wickord had eaten it, he thought of the other fourteen men he was working with and bought fourteen packs of cigarettes and took them to the men.
+After he had eaten it, he thought of the other fourteen men he was working with and bought fourteen packs of cigarettes and took them to the men.
 The guard that sold him the cigarettes at the PX reported him to his commanding officer.
 Another guard asked Wickord if he had purchased the cigarettes.
 When Wickord stated he had, he was taken to the commandant’s office and questioned.
 The Japanese were angry because he had bought so many cigarettes.
 Wickord was marched out of the office by three guards, two with fixed bayonets.
 The three guards led him to a wall and beat him unconscious with their fists.
 The guard who was relatively nice to the POWs came up to Wickord, the next day, and offered him a little doll that was dressed like his sister had been at her wedding.
 The guard was extremely upset about the beating.

 Sometime in May or in early June, his wife received a message from the War Department on his status:

-“We deeply regret that it is impossible for us to give you more information than is contained in this letter.
-In the last days before the surrender of Bataan, there were casualties which were not reported to the war department.
-Conceivably, the same is true of the surrender of Corregidor and possibly of other islands of the Philippines.
-The Japanese government has indicated its intentions of conforming to the terms of the Geneva convention with respects to the interchange of information regarding prisoners of war.
-At some future date, this government will receive through Geneva a list of persons who have been taken prisoners of war.
-Until that time the war department cannot give you positive information.
+“I deeply regret that it is impossible for me to give you more information than is contained in this letter.
+In the last days before the surrender of Bataan, there were casualties which were not reported to the War Department.
+Conceivably the same is true of the surrender of Corregidor and possibly other islands of the Philippines.
+The Japanese Government has indicated its intention of conforming to the terms of the Geneva Convention with respect to the interchange of information regarding prisoners of war.
+At some future date, this Government will receive through Geneva a list of persons who have been taken prisoners of war.
+Until that time the War Department cannot give you positive information.

-“The war department will consider the persons serving in the Philippine Islands as ‘missing in action’ from the date of the surrender of Corregidor, May 7, 1942, until definite information to the contrary is received.
-It is hoped that the Japanese government will communicate a list of prisoners of war at an early date.
-At this time you will be notified by this office in the event his name (Theodore F. Wickord) is contained in the list of prisoners of war.
+“The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of surrender of Corregidor, May 7, 1942, until definite information to the contrary is received.
+It is to be hoped that the Japanese Government will communicate a list of prisoners of war at an early date.
+At that time you will be notified by this office in the event that his name is contained in the list of prisoners of war.
 In the case of persons known to have been present in the Philippines and who are not reported to be prisoners of war by the Japanese Government, the War Department will continue to carry them as “missing in action” in the absence of information to the contrary, until twelve months have expired.
 At the expiration of twelve months and in the absence of other information the War Department is authorized to make a final determination.

 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
-Through this date, Lt.
-Col. Theodore F. Wickord had not been reported as a casualty.
+Through this date, Lieutenant Colonel Theodore F. Wickord had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.

 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”